dart-lang/language/accepted/future-releases/spread-collections/feature-specification.md

 *   If a spread element in a list or set literal has static type `Iterable<T>` for some `T`, then the upwards inference element type is `T`.

+*   If a spread element in a list or set literal has static type `dynamic`, then the upwards inference element type is `dynamic`.

 *   If a map literal has a downwards inference type of `Map<K, V>` for some `K` and `V`, then the downwards inference context type of a spread element in that map is `Map<K, V>`.